Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Tips for your yoga practice: If you experience pain from disc issues, often it is best to avoid forward folds or any pose that causes your spine to round, as this can exacerbate the issue by squeezing the disc more.
-Instead, focus on backbending poses and poses that challenge your abdominal muscles and strengthen your hips.
+Instead, focus on gentle backbends and poses that challenge your abdominal muscles and strengthen your hips.

 If you’ve ever experienced back pain, you’ve probably been given the advice to strengthen your core.
 That wisdom is logical—building up the muscles in your trunk, back, abdomen, hips, and legs means that your spine is better supported.

-How yoga can help: Any new movement or exercise that you add to your daily life will likely result in a stronger core; as you move your body in new ways, your major stabilizing muscles have to adapt.
+How yoga can help: Any new yoga movement will likely result in a stronger core.
+As you move your body in new ways, your major stabilizing muscles have to adapt.
 Yoga offers specific poses for core strength, too.

 Problem: When nerves are injured, pain, weakness, numbness, cramping, or tingling can occur as a result.
 In peripheral neuropathy, this often occurs in limbs, hands, feet, fingers, and toes.
 Nerve issues can result from a myriad of illnesses.
 Often caused by circulatory system issues, neuropathy also can be a side effect of other diseases or injuries.

 How yoga can help: Yoga poses improve circulation; movement alone can help!
 Body awareness is also key.

 Tips for your yoga practice: The more you are aware of what exacerbates or helps with pain or numbness, the better you are at making wise choices with your movement practices.
 Yoga allows you to explore your body in slow, safe movements.
 It gives you the opportunity to get to know what works for your nerves.
 Be sure to move slowly and pay careful attention to your body’s response in each pose.